 Support local Restaurants and Retailers and Local Farm Stands and Farmers Markets.
 Some have expanded their services and offerings to better meet the needs of their communities.
 Check for the latest information on their sites.

 Know a nonprofit?
 The USDA is offering Farmers to Families Food Boxes for distribution through approved organizations.

 Share with neighbors!
-Consider something like a Food is Free stand (there’s one in Benicia that is growing its reach through pop-up stands) or community gleaning efforts like new Solano Gleaning Initiative.
+Consider something like a Food is Free stand (Food is Free Solano started in Benicia and is growing its reach through pop-up stands) or community gleaning efforts like Solano Gleaning Initiative or Rotary Feeding Families.

 Cooking at home?
 Find recipes here and read how to stock your pantry for uncertain times here.
 Join us for an online cooking class!
 Find recipes for cooking on a budget in this free download of Good and Cheap.

 Get familiar with what expiration dates mean and how long foods will actually last in this informative New York Times article.

 Here are some tips for supporting Sustainable Food Systems during the crisis from FoodPrint.

 Mail delivery is also an option in some cases, such as this sustainable fish company.